Does Homeowners Insurance Cover Sewer Line Replacement?

 Does Homeowners Insurance Cover Sewer Lines: Bottom Line

-We explained when homeowners insurance covers sewer line replacement, what exclusions apply, and how to protect yourself with the right coverage.
-While standard policies may cover damage from sudden, external events like fire or vandalism, they don’t apply to the most common issues, including root intrusion, age-related failure and poor maintenance.
+Homeowners insurance covers sewer line replacement from sudden, external events like fire or vandalism, but not the most common issues: root intrusion, age-related failure and poor maintenance.

 Coverage also depends on whether your sewer line falls under dwelling or other structures protection, which varies by insurer.
 If your home is older or your sewer system is at higher risk, consider a service line endorsement to avoid paying out of pocket for expensive repairs.